-Passed N4 in Business or Admin (either in S3 or above).
+Passed N5/Higher in Business or Admin.

-Any student with an interest in Business who is studying or has achieved other National 5 qualifications.
+Any student with an interest in Business who is studying or has achieved other L6 qualifications.

 This National Progression Award (NPA) covers the skills and knowledge needed for working in the customer service sector.